giorgia-nadizar/interpretable-control-competition/index.md

 We are actively in pursuit of sponsorships to furnish monetary prizes.

 # Organizers
-**Giorgia Nadizar**, University of Trieste, giorgia.nadizar@phd.units.it
+**Giorgia Nadizar**, University of Trieste, [giorgia.nadizar@phd.units.it](mailto:giorgia.nadizar@phd.units.it) <br>
 _Giorgia Nadizar is a third year PhD student at the University of Trieste, Italy.
 Her research interests lie at the intersection of embodied AI and explainable/interpretable AI.
 _

-**Luigi Rovito**, University of Trieste, luigi.rovito@phd.units.it
+**Luigi Rovito**, University of Trieste, [luigi.rovito@phd.units.it](mailto:luigi.rovito@phd.units.it ) <br>

-_Luigi Rovito is a third year PhD student at the University of Trieste, Italy.
+Luigi Rovito is a third year PhD student at the University of Trieste, Italy.
 His research interests are genetic programming for cryptography and interpretable ML.
-_

-**Dennis G. Wilson**, ISAE-SUPAERO, University of Toulouse, dennis.wilson@isae.fr
+**Dennis G. Wilson**, ISAE-SUPAERO, University of Toulouse, [dennis.wilson@isae.fr](mailto:dennis.wilson@isae.fr) <br>

-_Dennis G. Wilson is an Associate Professor at ISAE-Supaero in Toulouse, France.
+Dennis G. Wilson is an Associate Professor at ISAE-Supaero in Toulouse, France.
 They research evolutionary algorithms, deep learning, and applications of AI to climate problems.
-_

-**Eric Medvet**, University of Trieste, emedvet@units.it
+**Eric Medvet**, University of Trieste, [emedvet@units.it](mailto:emedvet@units.it) <br>

-_Eric Medvet is an Associate Professor at the University of Trieste, Italy.
+Eric Medvet is an Associate Professor at the University of Trieste, Italy.
 His research interests include embodied AI, artificial life, and evolutionary optimization.
-_